 Souris Credit Union Limited established a final salary defined benefit pension plan for its employees in 2002.
 The most recent independent actuarial valuation on this pension plan for funding purposes was performed as at November 1, 2020.
-The next actuarial valuation is scheduled to occur in November 2023.
+The next actuarial valuation is scheduled to occur with an effective date of November 2023.